sassoftware/sas-viya-3.5-ha-deployment/sas-viya-3.5-ha-deployment-on-aws/SAS-Viya-HA-Deployment-AWS.md

 1. For **Availability Zones**, click to select one of the availability zones that you associated with the target VM instances.
 1. Click to select a **Subnet** for the selected availability zone.
-1. Repeat the steps to select all of the availability zones and subnets that you created for your cluster.
+1. Repeat the steps to select at least one additional availability zone and subnet.

+   Keep in mind that SAS Viya requires a low-latency environment, but AWS requires multiple availability zones in order to create the applicaiton load balancer.

 1. Enable Add-on Services, such as a Global Accelerator, and tags, if desired.
    In our testing, we did not configure add-on services or tags.
 1. Click **Next: Configure Security Settings**.